kaihendry/dabase.com/content/blog/path-to-production.md

 - Full git history with integrity
 - Easy to add Approval stage for <abbr title="Product Owner">PO</abbr> sign-off in the Production account
 - Changes happen via Git API
+- No cross role setup required, state can be managed in the account
 - Minimises code duplication (no difference between environments given a commit)
 - Empowers service team
 - CI/CD is managed by AWS, no third party set up or trust required